Anchorsify/Anchorsify.github.io/_pages/Leaf.md

  - Special: Interrupt, Abort
  - Requires: Byakugan active

-Effects: You may not reduce Kaiten’s Speed by spending AP, and Kaiten uses its base Speed to determine whether it can interrupt a given attack.
+Effects: Kaiten's final Speed my never go below its base Speed.
 If used as an Interrupt, you make an Accuracy Roll with a +X/2 bonus against all attacks directed at you that IC; failure means you are hit, but activate Kaiten immediately afterwards.
 Kaiten deals Energy wounds.

 Kaiten lasts for its full Speed in IC after being used.
 For example, if you used it on IC 22 when attacked, paying 8 Chakra and Stamina, it would last until IC (22+6+3) = 31.
 Anytime after the first 6 IC have passed (on IC 28), you may abort Kaiten.